Are you running a small e-commerce business?

 What is Marketing and Sales Alignment?

-Most of the problem with e-commerce marketing, as far as internal communication goes, boils down to the alignment of your sales and marketing teams.
+Most of the problem with e-commerce marketing, as far as internal communication goes, boils down to the brand alignment of your sales and marketing teams.

 Put simply, marketing and sales alignment describe the ability of both departments to have the same goals and expectations of each other.